andre-ye/andre-ye.github.io/uw/econ-200/textbook-notes/chapter-15.md

 - Oligopoly and monopolistic competition market structures are common in the real world.

 #### Oligopoly and Monopolistic Competition
-- **Oligopoly** - a market with onnly a few firms.
+- **Oligopoly** - a market with only a few firms.
-  - Products may/not be standardizedd but are similar enough such that the firms compete with each other.
+  - Products may/not be standardized but are similar enough such that the firms compete with each other.
-- Interactions between firms and rivals impacts success.
+- Interactions between firms and rivals impact success.
-- In oligopoly, it is important to keep your eye on competitors.
+- In an oligopoly, it is important to keep your eye on competitors.
-- Oligopolies have existence of barriers to entry.
-There are not no barriers to entry, but not monopoly-level barriers.
+- Oligopolies have the existence of barriers to entry.
+There are not any barriers to entry, but not monopoly-level barriers.
 - **Monopolistic competition** - a market with many firms that sell goods & services that are similar but slightly different.
-- In monopoly, a product has no close substitutes.
+- In a monopoly, a product has no close substitutes.
 - Monopolistic competition markets, between perfect competition (all products are standardized) and monopoly.
-- Products are slightly different; consumers can pay a little bit more, but if the price is too large, they will choose a substite.
+- Products are slightly different; consumers can pay a little bit more, but if the price is too large, they will choose a substitute.
 - A firm can have a monopoly, in a limited sense.
 - Oligopoly is about *number of firms*.
   - Can exist when products are standardized.